+FMT_MSA.3:3 Static attribute initialisation

+SFP.

-FMT_MSA.3:3 Static attribute initialisation FMT_MSA.3.1:3 The TSF shall enforce the authenticated administrator SFP to provide restrictive default values for security attributes that are used to enforce the SFP.
-FMT_MSA3.2:3 The TSF shall allow the administrator to specify alternative initial values to override the default values when an object or information is created.
+The TSF shall allow the administrator to specify alternative initial values to override the default values when an object or information is created.

-6.1.4.3 Management of TSF data (FMT_MTD)
+6.1.4.3 Management of TSF data (FMT MTD)